 To image your system, knowing the first 2 digit sets (XXXS-XXX) may be necessary for some models, while knowing the current 3 digits alone is good enough for many others.
 Our current image media divides systems into Generation 8, 7, 6, and Legacy, so this information will help you understand what those divisions are.

 "Generation 9" is Unitrends latest hardware generation released in Q4 2020.
-Generation 9 is designated by a 4-digit first octet with the first digit an 9. (an "S" if present is not counted as one of these 4 digits).
+Generation 9 is designated by a 4-digit first octet with the first digit a 9. (an "S" if present is not counted as one of these 4 digits).
 These systems are shipped with CentOS 7 only.
-These units mark a shift from SuperMicro OEM configurations to Dell OEM configurations to improve Unitrends ability to deliver warranty parts worldwide quicker.
+These units mark a shift from OEM configurations to Dell OEM configurations to improve Unitrends' ability to deliver warranty parts worldwide quicker.

 "Generation MSP" also referred to as Generation MAX, is the UMSP MAX line released in Late 2018.
-The MAX line is not included in recent CentOS 7 image media and no longer requires it's own media.
-The MAX line is noted for having substantially more resource and performance compared to other similar half-rack units to be leveraged for on-host recovery needs while maintaining small capacity designations.
+The MAX line is not included in recent CentOS 7 image media and no longer requires its own media.
+The MAX line is noted for having substantially more resources and performance compared to other similar half-rack units to be leveraged for on-host recovery needs while maintaining small capacity designations.

-Legacy DPU Series includes older systems are models that are either 32-bit and cannot support CentOS 6, or predate our current image support systems.
+Legacy DPU Series includes older systems that are models that are either 32-bit and cannot support CentOS 6, or predate our current image support systems.
 Some of these models were the first to use our current asset tag scheme, and older Gen 1 and 2 models used a completely different model.
-These models are effectively end of life (though some may still be covered under extended support), and cannot be updated past release 9.1.1-3, some models cannot update past release 6.4.
+These models are end of life, and cannot be updated past release 9.1.1-3, some models cannot update past release 6.4.
 If you have a model older than generation 4, please contact our sales team or your reseller immediately to replace these units.